 While there are lists of sin in scripture, sins of omission (things we know we should have done

 1 John 1:10 - “If we say that we have not sinned, we make him a liar, and his word is not in us.”
 Calling God a liar?
 Frightening!
-There are, however lists of sins that we need to consider because there are so many sins that we commit throughout our lives, and it is vitally important that we be able to recognize them as God describes them.
-Some of them are listed below, but rest assured that the lists are not the only things defined as sin.
+There are lists of sins that we need to consider because there are so many sins that we commit throughout our lives, and it is vitally important that we be able to recognize them as God describes them.
+Some of them are listed below, but we can rest assured

 Proverbs 6:16 -19 - things God hates and are an abomination to Him.

 1 Corinthians 6:9 - 10 - lists things that keep mankind from inheriting God's Kingdom

 Galatians 5:19-21 - Gives the works of the flesh which are all evil.

 2 Timothy 3:1-5 - Speaks of the wickedness abounding in the last days.

 Mark 7:20-23 - Speaks of that which comes out of us

 As you go through these lists above write down the ones you believe might apply to you.
 Then

 Consider the importance of dealing with these sins.
 Does the strong word "abomination" strike a chord in your heart when mentioned in the first list?
 If not, why?
 The words that call attention